roshan-io/Hakpi/README.md

 This repository belongs to SHEIK ROSHAN; Acknowledgement is as follows : Myself , Chat-gpt , Youtube references

-This website is just made for educational purposes, inorder to learn the languages used in it As a begginer this is my first website
+This website is just made for educational purposes, inorder to learn the languages used in it As a begginer this is my first futuristic website